Season one of The Mandalorian is over, but we're looking forward to what's next in The Mandalorian Season 2.

 But what about Carl Weathers’ Greef Karga or Gina Carano’s Cara Dune?
-At the end of “Redemption,” they head out on their own side adventure, leaving Mando and the Child to their own devices, but it’s hard to imagine season two without either of them.
+At the end of “Redemption,” they head out on their own side adventure, leaving Mando and the Child to their own devices, but they’re both back in The Mandalorian season 2.
 In fact, Weathers indicated he’ll return, tweeting out:

 That seems to be it since most everyone else dies.
 I’d love to see more Ming Na Wen (Fennec Shand, we hardly knew ye), Werner Herzog, or Nick Nolte, but they’re all sadly toast, so we’ll have to see what The Mandalorian season 2 has cooked up in the way of new characters.

 Most Mandalorian fans don’t realize this, but most of the time the titular Mandalorian is not played by Pedro Pascal.
 You saw his face when Din took off his helmet and you hear his voice when the Mandalorian talks, but usually he isn’t the person inside that armor.